 Farmhouse cheese is handmade and thus varies with each day’s production, changing as it matures.
 As such it is necessary to take an approach to cheese care which responds to the cheese you have in front of you, as opposed to following rigid guidelines.

 Wrapping & Storing

 It may seem like overstating the obvious, but as soon as you receive your cheese, be sure to unbox it and check it.
 If any of the paper wrapping has become damaged or loose on route to you, you will want to re-wrap it before storing.

 We sell our cheese wrapped in waxed paper, which achieves the best possible balance between stopping it from drying out and allowing it to breathe.
 We are happy to provide some extra cheese paper with your order, which is useful if you are buying large chunks and don't plan on eating it all at once.
 Watch our guide below to learn how to wrap small pieces of cheese in wax paper.

 We recommend avoiding wrapping your cheese in cling film or foil, as it can cause the cheese to sweat which will negatively affect the flavour.

-Cut pieces of cheese should be kept in the refrigerator to slow the growth of mould on their surfaces.
-The best option is to keep the cheese wrapped in its waxed paper within a box in the fridge.
+Cut pieces of cheese are sold ready to eat.
+They should be kept in the refrigerator to keep them in this condition and slow the growth of mould on their surfaces.
+The best option is to keep the cheese wrapped in its waxed paper within a Tupperware box in the fridge.
 The container will help to prevent the cheese from drying out or from absorbing flavours from other foods in the fridge.